 Herman S. Cheung, PhD

-James L. Knight Professor of Biomedical Engineering, Senior VA Research Career Scientist, Professor of Medicine and Orthopedic Surgery at the University of Miami, Coral Gables, USA
+James L. Knight Professor of Biomedical Engineering, Senior VA Research Career Scientist, Professor of Medicine and Orthopedic Surgery at the University of Miami, Coral Gables, FL, USA

 Dr. Cheung is currently the James L. Knight Professor of Biomedical Engineering and Professor of Medicine and Orthopedic Surgery at the University of Miami.
 He also holds the highly prestigious rank of the Senior Veteran Affairs Research Career Scientist at the Miami Veteran Affair Medical Center at Miami, Florida.
 Such appointment is limited to only 50 or so scientists in the Department of Veteran Affairs Research Service in United States.